cap-js/docs/java/cds-data.md

 In this mode, the methods `added()` and `removed()` are called not only for the root of the added or removed data, but also traverse the added or removed data entity by entity.

-It can be useful, if you want to track the additions and removals of the certain entities on the leaf levels or as part of visitors tailored for generic use cases.
+It is useful, when you want to track the additions and removals of the certain entities on the leaf levels or as part of visitors tailored for generic use cases.

 ## Media Type Processing { #mediatypeprocessing}